-Access and evaluate appropriate sources of information Manage priorities work through difficulties, write a technical report at slides.
+Access and evaluate appropriate sources of information Manage priorities work through difficulties, write a technical report

-Access and evaluate appropriate sources of information \rightarrow this means: you should learn to read textbooks.
-It is not sufficient to just look work through difficulties,
+Access and evaluate appropriate sources of information

+→ this means: you should learn to read textbooks.
+It is not sufficient to just look at slides.